portalsam1/DroolonFix/README.md

 This doesn't work on all avatars for some god forsaken reason and I have no clue why but oh well.

+# Oh god oh fuck there's a bug when this only works when you're the host and otherwise breaks other peoples eyes seriously do not use this.

 It is slightly destructive as in it will null the rotation drive on the EyeRotationDriver and won't restore it.
 Anything else about it is non-persistant.